Zar'Kaa (Level 18 Troll Slayer/Warlock)

 You can create special herbal poultices that have healing power comparable to some potions.
 Intelligence is your Slayer ability modifier.
 You use the chosen ability whenever a spell refers to your Slayer ability.

-You can spend 1 hour gathering herbs and preparing herbal poultices using treated bandages to create 2 poultices, which can be done during a short or long rest.
-You can carry 2 poultices at one time.
+You can spend 1 hour gathering herbs and preparing herbal poultices using treated bandages to create 3 poultices, which can be done during a Short Rest.
+You can carry 3 poultices at one time.
 The poultices you create cannot be applied by anyone but you.
 After 24 hours, any poultices that you have not used lose their potency.

-If you spend 1 minute applying one of your poultices to a wounded creature, thereby expending its use, that creature regains 1d6 hit points for every two Slayer levels you have (rounded up).
+If you spend 1 Action to apply a poultice to a creature you can touch, thereby expending its use, that creature regains 1d6 hit points for every two Slayer levels you have (rounded up).

 Salve Formulas